resolve109/study-aws-sa/aws-study-guide.md

   - Eliminates the need for NAT gateways or VPN for private access to S3
   - Creates a more secure solution for file transfers between applications and storage services
   - Enable EC2 instances in private subnets to use AWS services without internet access
+- **S3 Cross-Region Replication**:
+  - Automatically and asynchronously copies objects across S3 buckets in different AWS Regions
+  - Most operationally efficient way to maintain copies of data in multiple regions
+  - Requires versioning to be enabled on both source and destination buckets
+  - Only replicates new objects created after replication is configured (existing objects must be copied manually)
+  - Can be configured at the bucket level or with specific prefix filters
+  - Provides a managed solution for regulatory compliance requiring geographic data redundancy
+  - More efficient than custom Lambda solutions for copying objects between regions

 ### Amazon FSx
 - **FSx for NetApp ONTAP**: